Link-3DS/quazal_nex/README.md

 # quazal_nex

 ## Credits
-- Kinany for Nex docs and NintendoClients.
+- Kinnay for Nex docs and NintendoClients.